-text content, text input caret location, and text attributes. (g) Applications shall not override user selected contrast and color selections and other individual display attributes.
-Supported Mac OS X Server provides system-level control of display characteristics that cannot be overridden by applications, including: Users can switch the display to White On Black from Black On White.
+text.
+The minimum information that shall be made available is text content, text input caret location, and text attributes. (g) Applications shall not override user selected contrast and color selections and other individual display attributes.
+Supported Mac OS X provides system-level control of display characteristics that cannot be overridden by applications, including: Users can switch the display to White On Black from Black On White.
 Users can switch the display from color to grayscale.
 Users can enhance or reduce the contrast of the display using a slider.
 Users can invert the light and dark colors displayed on the screen.
 Users can magnify the screen, including dynamically changing content like movies.
 (See section 1194.31(b) for more information about Zoom).
 All of these features are accessed through the Universal Access system preference and can be used together in different combinations to suit the user's needs. (h) When animation is displayed, the information shall be displayable in at least one non-animated presentation mode at the option of the user.
-Supported with exceptions Animations used for Exposé, Fast user switching, Dashboard and opening and closing applications and windows are cosmetic only and do not affect the ability to use these features.
+Supported with exceptions Animations used for Mission Control, fast user switching, switching between full screen applications, and opening and closing applications and windows are cosmetic only and do not affect the ability to use these features.
 The animated progress bar (for file copying, file downloads, etc.) is typically accompanied by text describing the progress of the action.
-VoiceOver can also speak progress bar changes, cursor changes, Dock animation (application needs attention). (i) Color coding shall not be used as the only means of conveying information, indicating an action, prompting a response, or distinguishing a Supported Mac OS X Server uses color to convey information, but wherever color is used, it provides an alternative information display that does not rely on color.
+After a download from Safari is complete, the icon changes from an in-progress Safari download icon to the actual file icon indicating to the user that it can opened.
+VoiceOver can also speak progress bar changes, cursor changes, Dock animation (application needs attention). (i) Color coding shall not be Supported Mac OS X uses color to convey information, but wherever color is used, it used as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element. provides an alternative information display that does not rely on color.
 For example, color controls are used in the title bar of Mac OS X windows that allow a user to close, minimize or maximize a window.
-While the color indicates each control's function, each control also has a unique symbol that visual element. indicates its function without relying on color information. (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.
+While the color indicates each control's function, each control also has a unique symbol that indicates its function without relying on color information. (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.
 Supported with exceptions Color settings for buttons, windows, and menus are limited to two colors. (k) Software shall not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.
-Supported (l) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
-Supported Mac OS X Server form elements provide information for assistive technologies via the Accessibility API.
-VoiceOver enables users to complete PDF and HTML "web" forms using the Preview (PDF) and Safari (web browser) applications included with Mac OS X Server.
+Supported (I) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
+Supported Mac OS X form elements provide information for assistive technologies via the Accessibility API.
+VoiceOver enables users to complete PDF and HTML "web" forms using the Preview (PDF) and Safari (web browser) applications included with Mac OS X.